aedart/license-file-manager/README.md

 php vendor/bin/aedart license:copy vendor/acme/license/Apache-2-license
 ```

-A 'LICENSE' file should be added into the root of your project.
+A `LICENSE` file should be added into the root of your project.

 __Warning__: If there already exists a file named LICENSE in your project root, then it will be overwritten!